 “Search?”
 I said stupidly, stunned at the speed with which Fianine was moving.

-“Search,” Fianine said crisply.
+“Search,” said Fianine.
 “I understand you have a talent for predicting colour distribution and probable matches.
 We have eighteen eggs and only thirteen possible candidates.
 I want twice that number on the Sands when this clutch Hatches.
 However you have to make up the numbers.”

 I didn’t like the sound of that.
 However you have to make up the numbers?
 What was I getting myself into?
 But, “Yes, Weyrwoman,” I replied, again aware of R’hren’s grimaces behind his weyrmate.
 What’s he doing that for?